 Heroin is a Schedule I drug along with many other opiates.
 However, fentanyl, which has been responsible for an increase in overdoses and deaths in recent years, oxycodone (street name Roxie or Roxy) are Schedule II drugs.

 If you are arrested for a crime involving heroin or some other opiate, such as Vicodin, morphine, codeine, fentanyl, hydrocodone, or oxycodone, you need to contact a Charlotte drug lawyer immediately.
-You can be charged with a felony for possession of a Schedule I or II drug, or possession with intent to manufacture, sell, or distribute (PWIMSD) a Schedule I or II controlled substance, or in the worst scenario face trafficking charges.
+You can be charged with a felony for possession of a Schedule I or II drug, or possession with intent to manufacture, sell, or distribute (PWIMSD) a Schedule I or II controlled substance, or in the worst scenario face drug trafficking charges.

 Possession of Heroin Charges